openstack-archive/fuel-library/deployment/puppet/rabbitmq/README.md

 }
 ```

+### rabbitmq\_erlang\_cookie

+This is essentially a private type used by the rabbitmq::config class
+to manage the erlang cookie.
+It replaces the rabbitmq_erlang_cookie fact
+from earlier versions of this module.
+It manages the content of the cookie
+usually located at /var/lib/rabbitmq/.erlang.cookie, which includes
+stopping the rabbitmq service and wiping out the database at
+/var/lib/rabbitmq/mnesia if the user agrees to it.
+We don't recommend using
+this type directly.

 ##Limitations

-This module has been built on and tested against Puppet 2.7 and higher.
+This module has been built on and tested against Puppet 3.x.

 The module has been tested on:

 * RedHat Enterprise Linux 5/6
 * Debian 6/7
 * CentOS 5/6
-* Ubuntu 12.04
+* Ubuntu 12.04/14.04

 Testing on other platforms has been light and cannot be guaranteed.

 ### Module dependencies

+If running CentOS/RHEL, and using the yum provider, ensure the epel repo is present.

 To have a suitable erlang version installed on RedHat and Debian systems,
 you have to install another puppet module from http://forge.puppetlabs.com/garethr/erlang with: